Charitable Organizations

 The Canadian Red Cross Society Sarnia branch presented this life membership certificate to Mrs. J.B (Alice) Pardee on 12 March, 1918.
 Born in 1874, Mrs. Pardee lived to the age of 87, and was buried in 1961 with her husband, Boer War veteran, John Pardee in Sarnia, Ontario.

-This postcard was sent to members of the Winnipeg Women’s Rifle Association in late September 1915.
-The association was involved in training women in various fields, and recruitment efforts.
+This meeting announcement was sent to members of the Winnipeg Women’s Rifle Association in late September 1915.
+The association was involved in training women in various fields beyond shooting, and in local recruitment drives.

 Brotherhood Homes